rindangchi/rindangchi/README.md

 - 👩‍💼 I’m an SAP Consultant for more than 5 years specializing in Logstics Modules, specifically on CRM cloud, Plant Maintenance, and Production Planning, Currently I am on the way for career switching to data related roles

-- 🛵 I'm currently open for new opportunity as data analyst or business analyst
+- 🛵 I'm currently open for new opportunity as data analyst or business analyst, you can download my CV [here](https://drive.google.com/file/d/1e76pZ8WIoqCce2ickznUZN3H0SVEKA-3/view?usp=share_link)

 - 🌱 I’m currently learning **Python, SQL, BigQuery, Looker, PowerBi**